 When will we see products that work with Matter?

 There are already a number of devices that work with Matter, and that list is only going to grow over time.
 If you're planning ahead, take a look at the best devices that work with Matter so far to see what works for your needs.

 Will Matter work with older smart home devices?

-Since Matter works with existing tech standards like Wi-Fi and Bluetooth LE, it's possible that a firmware update could be issued to devices to push out support for Matter.
+As Matter works with existing tech standards such as Wi-Fi, Thread, Zigbee, and Bluetooth LE, it's possible that a firmware update could be issued to devices to push out support for Matter.

 How does Matter work with Thread?